fusepoolP3/p3-batchrefine/README.md

 We ship a prepackaged script to start the command line tool under `./bin`.
 We will show an example using the _embedded_ backend so that you do not need to start OpenRefine to actually use it.
-You do need, however, to have OpenRefine around on your system, as BatchRefine will import some initialization scripts from it (this limitation will be removed in future versions).

-To run, first set the `OPENREFINE_ROOT` and `BATCHREFINE_ROOT` environment variables so that they point to the paths of OpenRefine and BatchRefine, respectively.
-Then, to transform a file, from the BatchRefine root, do:

 ```sh
 ./bin/batchrefine embedded input.csv transform.json